expphoto/SysAdminTools/README.md

 # System Administration Tools

-A collection of PowerShell scripts for Windows system administration, specifically focused on OneDrive migration and folder redirection management.
+A collection of PowerShell scripts for Windows system administration.

 ## Folders